Uterine Cancer (cont.)

 - External radiation therapy: A large machine directs radiation at your pelvis or other areas with cancer.
 The treatment is usually given in a hospital or clinic.
 You may receive external radiation 5 days a week for several weeks.
 Each session takes only a few minutes.

 - Internal radiation therapy (also called brachytherapy): A narrow cylinder is placed inside your vagina, and a radioactive substance is loaded into the cylinder.
 Usually, a treatment session lasts only a few minutes and you can go home afterward.
 This common method of brachytherapy may be repeated two or more times over several weeks.
 Once the radioactive substance is removed, no radioactivity is left in the body.
-Other approaches to brachytherapy may be used, and would be explained by your doctors.

 Side effects depend mainly on which type of radiation therapy is used, how much radiation is given, and which part of your body is treated.
 External radiation to the abdomen and pelvis may cause nausea, vomiting, diarrhea, or urinary problems.
 You may lose hair in your genital area.
 Also, your skin in the treated area may become red, dry, and tender.